JonathanBoog/snake/README.md

 - **dtekv-tools**

 ## 3. Running the Game
+1. Connect the board using the USB-Blaster and JTAG Software.
-1. The extracted `.zip` should include a runnable file named `main.bin`.
+2. The extracted `.zip` should include a runnable file named `main.bin`.
-2. To run the game:
+3. To run the game:
    - Open a terminal and navigate to your `~/dtekv-tools` folder.
    - Execute the following command (replace `"your/path"` with the path to your `main.bin` file):
      ```bash